Lab 9 - Multiarea OSPF & GRE

 - Configure VIPs according to diagram

-- Load balance active gateways using priority
+- Load balance active gateways using priority.

 - OSPF